ShahriarDhruvo/Some-IDE-Templates/README.md

-# Vs Code CPP template
+# This are some Template for some IDE
-This is a cpp header template for vs code.
-Type inc to tigger it.
+I have made some templates for vs code and sublime form faster coding.